RTEMS/rtems-docs/c-user/barrier_manager.rst

     barrier is reclaimed by RTEMS.

 NOTES:
+    This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

     The calling task will be preempted if it is enabled by the task's execution mode and a higher priority local task is waiting on the deleted barrier.
     The calling task will NOT be preempted if all of the tasks that are waiting